mvac7/fR3eL_keyboard_MSX_Libraries/README.md

 Use them for developing MSX applications using Small Device C Compiler (SDCC).

-Includes an application for test and learning purposes.
+In the source code (\examples), you can find applications for testing and learning purposes.

 This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).